alexklwong/continual-depth-completion/README.md

 --replay_intrinsics_paths \
     trained_completion/cmp/fusionnet_nyu_void/checkpoints.../next_replay_dataset_intrinsics_paths.txt
 ```
+For Replay, use the replay split or train split of the pretrained model's training datasets.
 ### Evaluation
 Validation is automatically run during training using the dataset sequences defined in the bash script.